BES-QSIG/blogdown_source/content/events/AnnualMeet_2020/index.md

 <h2 class="subtitle">Lightning talks</h2>

 If you would like to be considered to give a 5-minute lightning talk, please submit a title and select the appropriate session when prompted in the registration form.
-Deadline to submit a talk is **Wednesday 8 July.**

 <h2 class="subtitle">Registration</h2>

 This event will take place on Zoom, and a link will be sent out to all attendees prior to the event.

-The registration deadline is **Monday 13 July.**
+The registration and abstract submission deadline is **Friday 17 July.**

 Register [here](https://www.eventbrite.co.uk/e/bes-quantitative-ecology-virtual-meeting-2020-tickets-109796596576)